-The drinking water produced at WEB Aruba is pumped to 6 water storage tanks on its own premises.
+The drinking water produced at WEB Aruba is pumped to 7 water storage tanks on its own premises.
 These tanks serve as a buffer for the desalination process.
-Besides these tanks, there are 7 water tanks installed at strategic points on Aruba, with a total capacity of 65,393 m3.
+Besides these tanks, there are 7 water tanks installed at strategic points on Aruba.

 Primary Storage Tanks